Travis

 Travis CI Enterprise 3.x #

-The TCIE 3.x is deployed as Kubernetes cluster.
-Thus travis bash and travis console working previously with single Docker installation will not work anymore.
+The TCIE 3.x is deployed as a Kubernetes cluster.
+Thus, travis bash and travis console working previously with a single Docker installation will not work anymore.
 They’re replaced with specific kubectl command line commands.

 The term Worker machine still means the worker instance(s) that process and run the builds.